openenergymonitor/emonhub/docs/configuration.md

 The `Type` setting corresponds to the interfacer file name as found in `src/interfacers/` directory.

 `[[[init_settings]]]` are settings used by the interfacer on setup.
 These are usually defined in the header of the interfacer file.
-If cahnged, emonHub service must be restarted.
+If changed, the emonHub service must be restarted.

 `[[[runtime_settings]]]` are other settings for the interfacer.
-The first setting in this group must be either `pubchannels` or `subchannels` and must end with a comma.
-There must be a blank line.
+The first setting in this group must be either `pubchannels` or `subchannels` and **must** end with a comma.
+There **must** be a blank line between this and subsequent settings.

 The remaining options are optional and if not specified will fall back to the interfacer defaults.

 ---